How are CO2 savings calculated?

 This is a displacement factor representing the degree to which a second hand purchase stops the purchase of an equivalent new item.

-Studies such as The power of secondhand: how resale slows consumption provide the substitution percentages for each shop department.
+Studies such as The power of secondhand: how resale slows consumption commissioned by Depop provide the substitution percentages for each shop department.